xavigs89/isdi-bootcamp-202402/staff/xavi-gonzalez/project/doc/README.md

 ### Use Cases

-- create meeting
+- create meeting OK
-- edit meeting
+- edit meeting OK
-- remove meeting
+- remove meeting OK
-- join meeting
+- join meeting OK
-- unjoin meeting
+- unjoin meeting OK
-- view attendee list
+- view attendee list OK
 - see user profile (see its meetings and reviews of those meetings created.)
-- edit profile (about me and contact, see created meetings, see joined meetings)
+- edit profile (about me and contact, see created meetings, see joined meetings) it remains edit about
 - rate meeting (once it's over, from 1 to 5 stars, optional comment)